hubertwel/paragraph-similarity/README.md

 **K-Fold cross validation is the procedure with a single parameter called k that refers to the number of groups that a given data sample is to be split into**.
 It is a popular method, because it generally results in a less biased estimate of the model skill than other methods, such as a simple train/test split.

 I tried many classifiers as estimators.
 The worst **test accuracy** was **GaussianNB** - 0.007, then **DecisionTreeClassifier** - 0.018, **SVC** - 0.028, **KNeighborsClassifier** - 0.084, **LinearDiscriminantAnalysis** - 0.158 and **LogisticRegression - 0.527** (with the validation accuracy 11.6).
-As one can see **only LogisticRegression performed relatively well and only with the liblinear solver**.
-Therefore I decided to optimize only this classifier with Optuna (see above). **I tuned hyperparameters C, fit_intercept and intercept_scaling** and that improved the test accuracy to **0.549**.
+As one can see only **LogisticRegression performed relatively well and only with the liblinear solver**.
+Therefore I decided to optimize only this classifier with Optuna (see above). **I tuned hyperparameters C, fit_intercept and intercept_scaling** and that improved the test accuracy to **0.555**.
 The optimization helps to tune hyperparameters, but it requires parameters itself.
 Choosing the search scope for C and intercept_scaling was difficult.
-It turned out that making wide search scopes often made the test accuracy worse, so finally I decided to make those scopes not too wide.
+It turned out that making wide search scopes often made the test accuracy worse, so finally, I decided to make those scopes not too wide.
 Regarding other parameters of LogisticRegression, like solver='liblinear', max_iter=300, class_weight='balanced' and multi_class='auto', I run the code with their various parameter values by trial and error, so I chose the best I found.
 I do not pass them to Optuna to save running time, which is already quite long with Optuna trials.

 Then, **I print the score (for each k-fold), the validation accuracy, the train accuracy and the test accuracy**.
 As one can see, the train accuracy is high, but the test accuracy is much lower.
 That means that **the model is overfitted**.
-The results during training were too optimistic given the test on the unseen data.
-Overall, by cross validating with different classifiers and then, by tuning with Optuna, **I improved the test accuracy from 0.007 to 0.549, which is relatively good comparing to finding the most similar paragraph randomly with 0.001 probability** (since corpuses have 1,000 paragraphs each). **The main cause of overfitting is, however, the size of data sets, which is very small**.
+The results during training were too optimistic comparing to the test on the unseen data.
+Overall, by cross validating with different classifiers and then, by tuning hyperparameters with Optuna, **I improved the test accuracy from 0.007 to 0.555, which is relatively good comparing to finding the most similar paragraph randomly with 0.001 probability** (since corpuses have 1,000 paragraphs each). **The main cause of overfitting is, however, the size of data sets, which is very small**.
 The best remedy would be to have much larger data sets with hundreds of thousands, or preferably, millions of Twitter posts in .csv files.
 ```
 clf = LogisticRegression(penalty=study.best_params["penalty"], C=study.best_params["C"], fit_intercept=study.best_params["fit_intercept"], intercept_scaling=study.best_params["intercept_scaling"], solver='liblinear', max_iter=300, class_weight='balanced', multi_class='auto')
 k_fold = KFold(n_splits=10, shuffle=True, random_state=0)